matholroyd/bitcoin-server-emulator/README.markdown

 # Using

 To interact with the running server, you'll need to send POST requests to the bitcoin server emulator's URL.
+By default that is `http://localhost:4567`.

 The interface is designed to be a direct replica of what the official open source bitcoin server does, hence refer to that to learn what the commands are and what they should be returning.

 As a reference, the two pages you are mostly likely interested in are: